 Peruse these fantastic holiday cards from 1951 over at Flickr.
 Heck, you could probably even print ‘em out!

 Or, if you’re just looking for a good laugh, enjoy some Andertoons Christmas cartoons.

 The holidays are fast approaching, and this year I thought I’d show you how to draw your very own cartoon reindeer!

 When you’re finished, feel free to tweet, pin, email or otherwise share a pic of your reindeer with me and I’ll post it over at Pinterest!
 And if you’d like to grab the tutorial to post on your own blog or website, you’re more than welcome to.
 (A link back would be appreciated.)
 Enjoy:

 Easy, right?
 You should try out my other how-to-draw tutorials too!
 Here’s just a few:

-Feel free to check out my Halloween cartoons too!
+Feel free to check out my Christmas cartoons too!

 Over the years there has been a lot written about how all we ever needed to know about life we learned on the playground or in kindergarten.
 (Google “lessons and playground” to find any number of them.)